DOI-USGS/ISIS3/README.md

 ## Installation

-This installation guide is for ISIS3 users interested in installing ISIS3 (3.6.0)+ through conda.
+Follow the instructions in this installation guide to use conda to install ISIS3 (3.6.0)+.

 ### ISIS3 Installation With Conda